 McArdle disease needs to be managed by a specialist, but this booklet is intended for doctors in primary care and specialists in other areas who are seeing someone who has McArdle’s.

-It addresses subjects such as Creatine Kinase (CK) blood tests and what they mean in the context of McArdle’s.
+It addresses subjects such as Creatine Kinase (CK / CPK) blood tests and what they mean in the context of McArdle’s.
 There are sections on other lab results, alerts for dangers, and a section on emergencies.
-All patients should give one to their primary care doctor and hold one themselves to have available on any other medical appointments and if ever attending hospital with rhabdomyolysis.
+All patients should give one to their primary care doctor and hold one themselves to have available on any other medical appointments.

 LIVING WITH MCARDLE DISEASE